aasicq/Hashie/README.md

 `git clone https://github.com/Sameera-Madhushan/Hashie`

-[2] After downloading the program, enter the following command to navigate to the Digger directory and listing the contents
+[2] After downloading the program, enter the following command to navigate to the Hashie directory and listing the contents

 `cd Hashie && ls`